What does ARR stand for?

 Who is responsible for ARR growth?

-The growth and longevity of your business depend on a combination of factors –– primarily, the quality of your market offering and the sales processes around it.
+The future growth and longevity of your subscription business depend on a combination of factors –– primarily, the quality of your market offering and the sales processes around it.
 Your business strategy needs a sharp focus on continuous improvement and a firm alignment between your sales and marketing activities to achieve year-on-year growth.

 Your development team should work closely with sales and marketing to build and enhance features that will improve the customer’s user experience(UX).
 This effort helps to protect your monthly recurring revenue (MRR) and prevent subscriber disengagement and eventual churn.